Kitware/xaitk-jatic/docs/platform_reflections/scalability.rst

 was found ill-advised to get new model outputs (for perturbed data) within a callback as that can again trigger other callbacks causing a cascading effect among other issues.
-The next option that was considered was overriding or writing a custom `loop`_.
+The next option that was considered was overriding or writing a custom loop.
 Loops are once again easy to add to a Lightning trainer and are still separate from the ``LightningModule`` itself, but it takes some effort to maintain existing functionality within these loops (bookkeeping/hooks) and ensuring resources (e.g. perturbed data) end up on the